Gradient-Variation Regret Bounds for Unconstrained Online Learning: Abstract

 \section{Abstract}

 We develop parameter-free algorithms for unconstrained online learning with regret guarantees that scale with the gradient variation $V_T(u) = \sum_{t=2}^T \norm{\grad f_t(\cmp)-\grad f_\tmm(\cmp)}^2$.
-For $L$-smooth convex loss, we provide fully-adaptive algorithms achieving regret of order $\tilde{O}(\norm{u}\sqrt{V_T(u)} + L\norm{u}^2+G^4)$ without requiring prior knowledge of comparator norm $\norm{u}$, Lipschitz constant $G$, or smoothness $L$.
+For $L$-smooth convex losses, we provide fully-adaptive algorithms achieving regret of \mbox{$\tilde{O}(\norm{u}\sqrt{V_T(u)} + L\norm{u}^2+G^4)$} without requiring prior knowledge of comparator norm $\norm{u}$, Lipschitz constant $G$, or smoothness $L$.
 The update in each round can be computed efficiently via a closed-form expression.
-Our results extend to dynamic regret and find immediate implications to the stochastically-extended adversarial (SEA) model, which significantly improves upon the previous best-known result~\citep{wang2025parameter}.
+Our results extend to dynamic regret and find immediate implications for the \mbox{stochastically-extended adversarial} (SEA) model, which significantly improves upon the previous \mbox{best-known result \citep{wang2025parameter}.}